pAnhTri/will-you-be-my-boba/README.md

   - Click **Submit** to post or **Clear** to start over

 ### Managing Shops

+- **Browse Shops**

+  - View all shops in the database
+  - See detailed information from Google Places API
+  - Check shop ratings and reviews
+  - Get directions to any shop

+- **Favorite Shops**

+  - Save your favorite shops when signed in
+  - Access your saved shops quickly
+  - Remove shops from your favorites
+  - View your favorite shops' details

 - **Add New Shop**
   - In the Add Boba Modal, click **+** next to shop input